 Vinyl tiles are one of the most budget-friendly options for home renovators.

-PROs: It’s stain-resistant, waterproof, and durable.
-It comes in a wide variety of designs: geometric, polka dots, stone, or timber.
-It’s compatible with underfloor heating, but check the temperature restrictions with your supplier to be safe.
+- They’re compatible with underfloor heating, but check the temperature restrictions with your supplier to be safe.

 Maintenance: Avoid using abrasive cleaning materials.
 Use a soft broom to sweep the floor and clean it using a mop and soapy water.